ckunchur/MindStorm/README.md

 - **Dynamic Learning:** Our adaptive memory continuously evolves alongside you.
 As you share your experiences and emotions, your companion gains a deeper understanding of your unique needs.
 - **Precise Therapy:** By understanding your individual patterns and triggers, we can provide targeted therapy suggestions and coping mechanisms that are effective for you.

 Think of it as a conversation that deepens over time.
-The more you interact with Windstorm, the better your AI companion can support you on your path to optimal well-being.
+The more you interact with Mindstorm, the better your AI companion can support you on your path to optimal well-being.

 ### Weekly Insights:
 - **Weekly Summary**